kfstorm/carnivore/README.md

     docker run --rm -it "${args[@]}" -v ./data:/app/data $(docker build . --quiet)
     ```

 2. Send a URL to the Telegram bot or a channel with the Telegram bot.
-The bot will process the URL and save the article content in Markdown format in the `data` directory.
+The bot will process the URL and save the web page in Markdown format in the `data` directory.

 ## Post-processing Customization